onlyquake/xonotic-wiki/Website.markdown

 SSO (Single Sign On)
 --------------------

-(psychcf) After talking with z, here’s what we know we want to do:
+(psychcf) After talking with z, here's what we know we want to do:
 \* Have a centralized authentication system using LDAP **\* Write a plugin for mybb to auth against it
 **\* Find a plugin for wordpress to auth against it